 Writing Prompt: Write a story in which Howard hates elephants and dramatically breaks one.

-This entry was posted on Tuesday, July 7th, 2009 at 9:59 am and is filed under Plot, Structure, Writing Prompt.
+This entry was posted on Tuesday, July 7th, 2009 at 9:59 am and is filed under Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.